thediveo/thediveo.github.io/docs/art/iterate-dir.md

 ---
 title: "Go Directory Iterator"
-description: "a Go iterator to loop over directory entries efficiently."
+description: "a Go iterator to loop over directory entries more efficiently."
 ---

 # A Go Directory Iterator